Duty-free shops at airports sell goods to travelers without charging any taxes on them.

 Designer clothes and accessories like handbags, sunglasses, and watches are also generally more expensive at airports than at official outlets.

-What are the Duty Free Shopping Limits and Restrictions?
+Duty Free Shopping Limits and Restrictions

 The US Customs and Border Protection Agency sets the limits on duty-free shopping.
+Travelers who exceed these limits will be required to pay taxes on them.

 Most airports provide duty-free guidelines to international visitors traveling to their city.

-The typical duty-free limits in a country would be something like 200 cigarettes, 50 cigars, and 1 liter of spirits.
+The typical duty-free limits in a country would be something like 200 cigarettes, 50 cigars, and 1 liter of spirits, though the exact limits can vary from country to country.

-Do All Airports Have Duty Free Shops?
+Almost All Major Airports Have Duty Free Shops

+Virtually all major airports have duty-free shops as one of the airport services that they offer.
 But there are limits on duty-free shops and on who is allowed to make duty-free purchases.

 For example, only people traveling internationally in the UK are allowed to buy duty-free goods.